-This paper presents an operational description of DeviceNet™, a low-level industrial application layer protocol for industrial automation applications.
-DeviceNet connects simple industrial devices (sensors and actuators) with higher-level devices such as Programmable Controllers.
-Built on the standard CAN (Controller Area Network) physical communications standard DeviceNet uses CAN hardware to define an application layer protocol that structures the task of configuring, accessing and controlling industrial automation devices.
+This technology page presents an operational description of DeviceNet, a low-level industrial application layer protocol for industrial automation applications.
+DeviceNet connects simple industrial devices (sensors and actuators) with higher-level devices such as programmable controllers.
+Built on the standard Controller Area Network (CAN) physical communications standard, DeviceNet uses CAN hardware to define an application layer protocol that structures the task of configuring, accessing and controlling industrial automation devices.

 Note that an abstract of a 200+ page specification is by definition incomplete.
 Some aspects of the technology are admittedly only lightly covered while others are not covered at all.
 Topics judged to provide the most insight into DeviceNet operation or clear up common misconceptions received priority.

 Subscribe to our Automation Education email series to learn the ins and outs of DeviceNet and the top industrial protocols in a byte-size weekly format!

 View the courses offered through Industrial Networking University: